DaveyJH/tactical-rashers/README.md

 1. When signing in, a 404 or 400 error was being reported for a call to the API with a parameter of `"undefined"`.

-    This is likely due to the way the contexts are being implemented but a work around has been to implement a check on not just the falsy value of `undefined` but also on the string value of `"undefined"`.
+    This is likely due to the way the contexts are being implemented but a workaround has been to implement a check on not just the falsy value of
+    `undefined` but also on the string value of `"undefined"`.
 No further errors are being raised.